robotix/2020.robotix.in/_events/fortress.md

 #### Introduction

 A nuclear war just affected our planet.
-And the robots are now trying to save the remaining humans in a habitable environment by building an impenetrable fortress.
-For doing this they have to collect all the suitable blocks in proper order in a given time before they lose any more lives.
+The robots are now trying to save the remaining humans in a habitable environment by building an impenetrable fortress.
+In order to do this they have to collect all the suitable blocks in proper order in a given time before they lose any more lives.

-#### USP:
+#### USP

 * Template matching